 Living Trusts afford privacy and ease of management during your incapacity and avoidance of a court ordered conservatorship.
 Trusts can ensure a probate free smooth transition of wealth upon your death as well.
 When coupled with irrevocable trusts, they can provide long-term protection opportunities against court control, divorce, creditors, and financial mismanagement.

-Irrevocable Trust are typically used for tax planning (hyper link?) or asset protection (hyperlink?) purposes.
+Irrevocable Trust are typically used for tax planning or assets protection purposes.
 Irrevocable Trusts allow you to gift asset out of your estate for tax purposes and provide protection opportunities for loved ones.
 Below are a few of the irrevocable trusts we at Wiles Law utilize when helping our clients plan:

 - Generation Skipping Tax Gift Trusts